fairlearn/fairlearn/docs/user_guide/datasets/acs_income.rst

 Introduction
 ^^^^^^^^^^^^^^^^^

-The ACSIncome dataset is one of five datasets created by Ding et al. [#0]_ as an improved alternative to the popular UCI Adult dataset.
+The ACSIncome dataset is one of five datasets created by Ding et al. [1]_ as an improved alternative to the popular UCI Adult dataset.
 The authors compiled data from the American Community Survey (ACS) Public Use Microdata Sample (PUMS).
 Note that this is a different source than the Annual Social and Economic Supplement (ASEC) of the Current Population Survey (CPS) used to construct the original UCI Adult dataset.
-Ding et al. [#0]_ filtered the data such that ACSIncome only includes individuals above 16 years old who worked at least 1 hour per week in the past year and had an income of at least $100.
+Ding et al. [1]_ filtered the data such that ACSIncome only includes individuals above 16 years old who worked at least 1 hour per week in the past year and had an income of at least $100.

 .. _acsincome_dataset_description:

 Dataset Description
 ^^^^^^^^^^^^^^^^^^^
-Data is provided from 2018 for all 50 states and Puerto Rico.
+The authors provide data from 2014-2018 for all 50 states and Puerto Rico.
+We uploaded the 2018 data to OpenML, which fairlearn can access.
-There are 1,664,500 rows and 10 features, which are described below:
+The dataset contains 1,664,500 rows.
+Each row describes a person and contains 10 features, which we describe below:

 .. list-table::
    :header-rows: 1